lukxsofficial/Clearhaven/README.md

 # Support

-Clearhaven is provided as-is.
+Clearhaven is provided in its intended configuration.

 Before reporting issues:
-- Ensure you followed installation instructions exactly.
+- Ensure the installation was completed correctly.
 - Do not add or remove mods unless you understand the implications.

-Modified installations are not officially supported.
+Modified installations are not supported.
+Support is only provided for the unmodified version of Clearhaven.

+# Why Clearhaven?

+After building large-scale projects, Clearhaven was created as a simpler alternative — focused on balance, stability, and accessibility.
+A version of Skyrim that feels modern without losing its identity.